totally-not-frito-lays/workshops/fields/robotics/VEX-OLY-24/index.md

 - pool noodle padding

 Notes:
-- rock paper scissors style auto game
+- rock paper scissors style auto game?
-- manual control
+- manual control?
-- allowed to rebuilid their robot
+- allowed to rebuilid their robot?

-### Day 05 - Free choice / custom sport
+### Day 05 - Gymnastics / Breakdancing

 Learning Objective:
-- How to make a new game with autonomous and tele-op components
+- Create a controlled environment and cater an autonomous performance
+- Create a design that appeals to a user-base / crowd

+Student Objective:
+- Create a fully autonomous performance that is crowd scored

 Agenda:
 1. Closing ceremony